HMQEII/MAPL/README.md

 # MAPL
-# how to rum a flutter app
+# how to run a flutter app
 > flutter run